virtuosoft-dev/hestiacp-pluginable/README.md

 # hestiacp-pluginable
 Extend Hestia Control Panel via a simple, WordPress-like plugins API.

-> !!!
-Note: this repo is in progress; when completed, a version 1.0.0 will be released in the releases tab.
+> :warning: !!!
+Note: this repo is in progress; when completed, a release will appear in the release tab.

 ### Installation
 Simply download and unpack the source code files and move the hooks folder to /etc/hestiacp/hooks as root user: